 The first G20 leaders Summit brought together 90% of the planet's economic power to defeat a common foe, global recession.
-The Great Recession's near cataclysmic collapse of the world's financial systems provided the catalyst for the surprisingly successful integration of the emerging economies on the international economic stage.
-The success and cooperation of that first Summit bonded those 20 countries together and laid the foundation for future cooperation among all nations committed to an open global economy and rejecting protectionism.
+The Great Recession's near cataclysmic collapse of the world's financial systems provided them and consistent over time-stronger, better, and more inclusive growth is possible."